isaackd/AnnotationsRestored/README.md

 ## Adding annotations to new videos
 As I currently don't have access to a server to store new annotation data, it must be put into the video's description as described above, although **you will have to manually create the data in the extension's format**.
 If there is enough interest, an annotation creator can be made.

+## Documentation of the Annotations Restored format
+Annotations Restored uses a different format than YouTube used for annotations.
+The Annotations Restored format is generally more compact than the YouTube annotations format.

+Each videos annotations consist of a list of annotations.
+Annotations are separated by the `;` character, with no spaces.
+Each annotation consists of a set of properties, separated by the `,` character, also with no spaces.
+The properties for annotations are the following:
+#### Required Properties
+* `x`: the x coordinate of the annotation in pixels.
+* `y`: the y coordinate of the annotation in pixels.
+* `w`: the width of the annotation in pixels.
+* `h`: the height of the annotation in pixels.
+* `ts`: the start of the time the annotation is displayed on screen in seconds.
+* `te`: the end of the time the annotation is displayed on screen in seconds.
+* `t`: the text of the annotation.
+#### Optional Properties
+* `at`: the action type of the annotation.
+Possible values values include `pause` (not yet implemented).
+* `au`: the url the annotation links to.
+Note that only youtube.com urls are supported at this time.
+* `as`: \[NOT YET IMPLEMENTED] the number of seconds that an action lasts.
+For the `pause` action type.

+A `)` character indicates the end of annotations and must appear after the final annotation.